jforget/raku-Hamilton2/doc/Hamilton.en.md

 Adding a new small area `*`  does not change the generated full paths.
-Since no macro-paths include the `*` virtual region which contains the `*` virtual  small-area, there is no  risks that a full  path would be diverted to the `*` small area.
+Since no macro-paths include the `*` virtual region which contains the `*` virtual  small area, there is no  risks that a full  path would be diverted to the `*` small area.

 The   virtual   small   area   `*`    appears   only   in   the   view